 On the other hand, the tech giants such as Facebook, Amazon, Google, and Apple have made their potential imprints in the fin sectors.
 From the customer-centric offering, they evolved as a techfin from being a fintech.

 This blog highlights the significant initiative and establishment of the big tech companies in the financial sector and its impact.

-In 2018, Google unified its payment offering under its Google Pay establishment, enabling users to pay on iOS, Android phones, and desktop.
-Since then, Google Pay has witnessed enormous growth by emerging as a leading non-bank option with more than 6.7crore monthly users and ubiquitous acceptance worldwide.
+In 2018, Google unified its payment offering under its Google Pay establishment.
+It enable users to pay on iOS, Android phones, and desktop.
+Since then, Google Pay has witnessed enormous growth.
+The firm emerge as a leading non-bank option with more than 6.7crore monthly users worldwide.

 Later in 2020, Google let customers open a bank account through the GPay app with Stanford Federal Credit Union and Citibank.
 They are also anticipating 11 new partner institutions coming up in 2021.

 Google’s Fintech Acquisitions: